Rev. Steven P. Brown

 Contact: 408-258-7832 ext.
 14 or Email

 Patricia works in the Parish Office Center most mornings, greeting visitors, answering phone calls and providing information to all who come seeking help.

 Born in Guadalajara, Mexico, Patricia arrived in the Los Angeles area in the 1990s then moved to San Jose in 2008, joining St. John Vianney Parish at that time.
-Her youngest child was baptized here and all her children received their sacraments in our parish.
 She has two daughters and a step-daughter.